 Features, Reports, Interviews, Social media posts (Facebook, Twitter), Blurbs, Captions, Deks; Copywriting.

-Books (fiction, non-fiction, memoir, educational; guidebooks), magazines, newsletters, theses, monographs, essays, Hansard, online learning modules, directories, catalogues, literature review, reports, resumés, social media, transcripts, websites, promotional material.
+Books (fiction, non-fiction, memoir, educational; textbooks, guidebooks), magazines, newsletters, Hansard, online learning modules, theses, monographs, essays, literature review, directories, catalogues, reports, speeches, talking points, communiqués, issue notes, social media, transcripts, websites, promotional material.

-Animals, Antigua, arms imports, art, barefooting, biography, biology, brain science, business development, the Camino, Canadian authors, education, English as a Second Language (ESL), entertainment, environment, fantasy, government, green business, Green Party of Ontario, grief, holistic health, investment software, land conservancy, law, legislative proceedings, Muskoka, neuroscience, organic lawncare, parenting, peacekeeping, photography, personal development, placemaking, pregnancy, recreation, short stories (American, Dubus), social marketing, solar power, STEM, travel/tourism, yoga, young adult, youth development.
+Animals, Antigua, arms imports, art, barefooting, biography, biology, brain science, business development, the Camino, Canadian authors, education, English as a Second Language (ESL), entertainment, environment, fantasy, government, green business, Green Party of Ontario, Group of 20 (G20) summit, holistic health, investment software, land conservancy, law, legislative proceedings, Muskoka, neuroscience, organic lawncare, parenting, peacekeeping, photography, personal development, placemaking, pregnancy, public art, recreation, short stories (American, Dubus), social marketing, solar power, STEM (lit review), travel/tourism, yoga, young adult, youth development.